qweeze/rstream/README.md

 # RabbitMQ Stream Python Client

-A Python asyncio-based client for [RabbitMQ Streams](https://github.com/rabbitmq/rabbitmq-server/tree/master/deps/rabbitmq_stream)
+A Python asyncio-based client for [RabbitMQ Streams](https://www.rabbitmq.com/stream.html)

+The RabbitMQ stream plug-in is required.
+See the [documentation](https://www.rabbitmq.com/stream.html#enabling-plugin) for enabling it.

 # Table of Contents